LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/call_super_1.rst.txt

 The lookups for the predicate declaration and the predicate definition are performed using a depth-first strategy.
-Depending on the value of the ``optimize`` flag, these lookups are performed at compile time when the predicate is static and sufficient information is available.
+Depending on the value of the :ref:`optimize <flag_optimize>` flag, these lookups are performed at compile time when the predicate is static and sufficient information is available.
 When the lookups are performed at runtime, a caching mechanism is used to improve performance in subsequent calls.

 When the call is made from within an object, the lookup for the predicate definition starts at the imported categories, if any.
 If an